hopeless-perfection/Hopeless-perfection/README.md

 ᶻ𝗓 ⋆.˚ Hi, I'm Isaac or Isa for short.
 I usually hang out around the genshin area, I'm rarely anywhere else.
 I'm basically off tab most of the time but I do check ponytown during it a few times so feel free to interact with me or write to me on my strawpage!
 I'm not mean I promise LOL.
 Most info about me or other links are linked in my rentry.
 Thank you for reading this, bye bye! have a great evening / day! ᶻ𝗓 ⋆.˚

 <p align="center"
+<p align="center"

+**Do NOT friend me on pony town if you're not gonna reach out first at all and make me do it everytime.
+I will unfriend you and act like I never even knew you, cause there's no point in friending me if you're not willing to reach out first.**

+<p align="center"

 <p align="center">
 <img src="https://tinyurl.com/5t36fu8r" width="450" height="50" border="10"/>